How to Add a New LLM Implementation

 ...

-LLM configurations in llm_configuration.py are scoped by provider.
+LLM configuration is scoped by provider.
 Each provider, such as OpenAI, requires its own Pydantic configuration class.
-Begin by assigning a meaningful name to the new provider in the LLMProviderNames enumeration:
+Begin by assigning a meaningful name to the new provider in the LLMProviderName enumeration in llm_configuration.py:

 ...